Mchikky/Python-project-6-Analyze-bookstore-sales-with-Python-/README.md

 - The link between customers' ages and the total amount of purchases, purchase frequency, average basket size, and categories of books purchased.

-# Business Problem: Analyze bookstore sales with Python
+# Business Problem: Analyze bookstore sales using Python

 Project Scope:
 - Data Preprocessing